History

 Stephenson, at one time the Rich-Art Co. made stampings for him and they had about a dozen box car parts plated in chrome

 to show Tom the effect.
 This occurred in 1976, and in the following year the nickel-plated caboose was conceived and produced.
-But the boxcars were not intended to
+But the boxcars were

-be for dealer display and the USTTC factory in San Diego never produced them.
+not intended to be for dealer display and the USTTC factory in San Diego never produced them.

 A unique #495 Rail Service car was made for, and marketed by Trains West of Denver, Colorado.
-It featured a regular USTTC boxcar body and doors,
+It featured a regular USTTC boxcar body and doors, but

-but had eight punched out windows.
+had eight punched out windows.
 The roof, frame, and doors were painted dark red in contrast with a pumpkin orange body.
 The side graphics with gold

 and black lettering told the world this unit was "Radio Equipped."
-Both car ends looked very much like a Lionel #814, complete with brass ladders and
+Both car ends looked very much like a Lionel #814, complete with brass ladders

-applied to the left side of the car featured the Trains West logo and a small serial number while the right side (like the non-illuminated model) had the USTTC logo
+applied to the left side of the car featured the Trains West logo and a small serial number while the right side (like the non-illuminated model)

-and a large #495.
-A couple of planned cars were designed to make use of the #495 body outline and these did get listed in promotional flyers along with a notation that
+had the USTTC logo and a large #495.
+A couple of planned cars were designed to make use of the #495 body outline and these did get listed in

-availability was "to be announced."
-The #495MW Maintenance of Way crew car was to have interior illumination and be finished in gray and black, but only three
+promotional flyers along with a notation that availability was "to be announced."
+The #495MW Maintenance of Way crew car was to have interior

-samples were assembled.
-An illuminated #495MT Hospital car was also planned as an addition to the other metallic tan military series cars but neither of these two
+addition to the other metallic tan military series cars but neither of these two items ever went into production.

 Tom Stephenson had some additional freight car designs in mind that never became productized.
-One was a gondola which was tentatively
+One was a gondola which was

-eventually made up some of these unlettered gondolas which were finished with burnt orange bodies on black frames.
-Tom also had plans to make a #475 covered
+River, NJ.
+They eventually made up some of these unlettered gondolas which were finished with burnt orange bodies on black frames.
+Tom also had

-hopper that appeared on a USTTC product price list, but none were ever made.
+plans to make a #475 covered hopper that appeared on a USTTC product price list, but none were ever made.

 In 1982, the Toy Train Collectors Society, headquartered in New York, sanctioned a limited edition stock car that was supplied as